mewtwo50002/AutoCompilerScriptforLinux/README.md

 Files must be in a specific structure to work

 Example: cs120/Assignment/assignment1/(all the files in the assignment1 folder)
+edit: Now with the first release, you are able to custumize to change the code easily

 The reason for this is it was built for a file directory that I use.